Alejandromo125/DeltaSquad/README.md

 **Useful Information:**

-KEYBOARD Gameplay:
+**KEYBOARD Gameplay:**

-Use the ARROW KEYS to move and SPACE BAR to shoot.
+-Use the ARROW KEYS to move and SPACE BAR to shoot.

-SPACE BAR to skip the initial screens
+-SPACE BAR to skip the initial screens

-GAMEPAD Gameplay:
+**GAMEPAD Gameplay:**

-Use the Left joystick to move and A button BAR to shoot.
+-Use the Left joystick to move and A button BAR to shoot.

-A button BAR to skip the initial screens
+-A button BAR to skip the initial screens

-KEYBOARD debug keys:
+**KEYBOARD debug keys:**

-A, D, W, S, to move the screen around
+-A, D, W, S, to move the screen around

-F1 to see colliders
+-F1 to see colliders

-F2 to turn ON/OFF god mode
+-F2 to turn ON/OFF god mode

-F3 direct Win Level 1
+-F3 direct Win Level 1

-F4 direct Win Level 2
+-F4 direct Win Level 2

-F5 direct Lose
+-F5 direct Lose

-F11 Toggle fullScreen ON/OFF
+-F11 Toggle fullScreen ON/OFF

-GAMEPAD debug buttons:
+**GAMEPAD debug buttons:**

-Right joystick to move the screen around
+-Right joystick to move the screen around

 # Members